cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `communicationType` is a string and will specify what the type of the JSON object is and so what information it should contain.
 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
 * `userName` is a string and is the display name that the person creating the account would like to use.
-* `userPassword` is a string and is the password that the person creating the account would like to use to secure their account.
+* `userPassword` is a string and is the hash of the password that the person creating the account would like to use to secure their account.
 * `userEmail` is a string and is the email address of the person creating the account.

 ## errorInvalidRegistration

-This object will be sent by the server when communicating with a client.
-It will be sent by the server to a client when the client submits invalid information when trying to register a new account.
+This communication type will be sent by the server to a client when the client submits invalid information when trying to register a new account.
 It is up to the server to determine what information is invalid.
 Invalid information could be something like a duplicate user name, invalid email address, etc...

 ```javascript
 {